martianvenusian/YOLOV4_object_detection/README.md

 ```

 During installation, you will have to:

-Use “space” to scroll down and accept terms and conditions
+- Use “space” to scroll down and accept terms and conditions.
-Select y for “Install on an unsupported configuration”
+- Select y for “Install on an unsupported configuration”.
-Select n for “Install NVIDIA Accelerated Graphics Driver for Linux-x86_64 384.81?”
+- Select n for “Install NVIDIA Accelerated Graphics Driver for Linux-x86_64 384.81?”
-Keep all other default values (some are y and some are n ).
+- Keep all other default values (some are y and some are n ).
 For paths, just press “enter”.

 Now we need to update our ~/.bashrc file to include the CUDA Toolkit: